 Fraud is the intentional perversion of truth in order to induce another to part with something of value or to surrender a legal right.
 In the business community, the ultimate goal of fraud is to gain money.
 There are numerous frauds within the business world.

 In recent blog posts, we’ve discussed KPIs for various processes and even gave a concise description of what they are (see Guide to Managing Mergers and Acquisitions KPIs).
 In this post, we’ll be looking at KPIs again and this time it’s for Accounts Receivable (AR), Credit and Collections and we have a great document on KnowledgeLeader that goes more in-depth.

-In case you missed them, these were the ten most popular tools and publications on KnowledgeLeader last quarter:
+In case you missed them, these were the five most popular tools and publications on KnowledgeLeader in January:

 Add a Comment: